 Can I Sue for a Lost Job Due to a Car Accident?

 Someone crashed into your car, leaving you with a broken arm and serious neck pain.
 You're unable to return to your job because you need to undergo medical treatment for weeks.
-Your employer tells you that you're being discharged because it can't leave your position vacant.
+Your employer tells you that you're being discharged because they can't leave your position vacant.
 As a result, you're now unemployed with no source of income.
 What can you do?
 Can you sue the other driver for your lost job?
 Read on to find out what damages you can recover due to losing your job.

 Types of Damages for Lost Job

 Generally, if the other driver caused the accident, you may be entitled to recover damages for any earnings or income lost due to accident injuries.
-If your employer discharged you because you're unable to work in your medical condition, you can sue the other driver for two types of damages: (1) special damages and (2) general damages.
+If your employer discharged you because you're unable to work in your medical condition, you can sue the other driver for two types of damages:

-First, you can claim special damages, which include loss of income, wages, profits, benefits, and business opportunity.
+First, you can claim special damages, which include loss of income, wages, profits, benefits, and business opportunities.
 You'll likely be entitled to the amount of income that you would have earned if you weren't injured in a car accident.
 Loss of income is calculated from the time of the accident to the date when your medical condition is stable.

 Your Duty to Mitigate